CVidrio/ffa-framework/docs/eda/bbmk.md

 5. Derive the empirical distribution of the MK test statistic from the bootstrapped statistics.
 6. Estimate the significance of the observed test statistic using the empirical distribution.

+The code used to implement this test can be found [here](https://github.com/rileywheadon/ffa-framework/tree/master/source/eda/bbmk).